Brianw83002/CpscGroupProj/Readme.md

 ## What you’ll need to submit:
 ● Screenshot of Correct Output (20 points)
-● PDF Report (Max 2 Pages) including: Explanation of code functionality Tokenization methodology Time and space complexity analysis (30 points) By the end of this project, you
+● PDF Report (Max 2 Pages) including: Explanation of code functionality Tokenization methodology, Time and space complexity analysis (30 points)

+By the end of this project, you